jasonacox/Morse/README.md

 # Morse

-Arduino library to send Morse Code dots and dashes on a GPIO pin.
+Arduino library to send Morse Code dots and dashes on a pin.

 This is a simple Arduino library used to demonstrate how you can extend the functionality of Arduino.

+This library example is used in the [Writing a Library for Arduino tutorial](https://docs.arduino.cc/learn/contributions/arduino-creating-library-guide).